 Should I choose Psychotherapy or Psychoanalysis?

 Psychotherapy is one option that allows for significant change.
 Psychoanalysis is another.
-You might be wondering: what’s the difference?
+Do you wonder what’s the difference?
 What exactly is psychoanalysis?
 Isn’t it outdated?
 And, if not, what psychoanalysis techniques are different than those in psychotherapy?

 Psychoanalysis has changed, but it is not outdated.
 If you’ve seen New Yorker cartoons with a silent analyst leaving you to do all the work, that is not the psychoanalysis I practice or offer.
-I’m active, I talk, and I’m engaged with you through the whole process.
+I’m active.
+I talk.
+And, I’m engaged with you throughout each session.

-But there are some important psychoanalysis techniques that have the chance to work more effectively with increased frequency.
+However, some important psychoanalysis techniques have the chance to work more effectively with increased frequency.
 Those include: (1) finding the unconscious source of your symptoms; and (2) working closely with how your symptoms and problems unconsciously play out in all of your relationships – at work, in love, with yourself, and with me.

-Choosing psychotherapy or psychoanalysis is a decision you and I will decide together in our initial consultations.
-Factors such as how long your symptoms have persisted, the severity of your distress, the amount of anxiety you feel when alone with your feelings are all important considerations.
+Choosing psychotherapy or psychoanalysis is a decision you and I will make together in our initial consultations.
+Factors such as how long your symptoms have persisted, the severity of your distress, and the amount of anxiety you feel when alone with your feelings are all important considerations.

 What can I expect from psychoanalysis?

 In psychoanalysis as in psychotherapy, I tend to the details of what you say to me, linking these to your history, and working out what’s getting in your way.
-But psychoanalysis allows for a deeper process, as well as a greater opportunity, to understand the unconscious reasons behind your difficulties.
+Psychoanalysis allows for a deeper process, as well as a greater opportunity, to understand the unconscious reasons behind your difficulties.

 Many of you spend your lives living out unconscious fantasies that interfere with having the life you want; fantasies that don’t seem like fantasies at all: “I’m a complete failure.”
 “No one loves me.”
 “I’m doomed to be alone forever.”
 “I’ll never get what I want, so why should I try?”

-When you believe those kinds of things, you find “proof” everywhere.
-Psychoanalysis makes it possible to unveil these convictions for what they are, where they came from, and for the purposes they serve.
+When you believe those things, you find “proof” everywhere.
+Psychoanalysis makes it possible to unveil these convictions for what they are, where they came from, and the purposes they serve.
 You have a chance to see yourself and your beliefs differently and to get to the other side.

 I’ve had patients come to me after working in various types of therapies still tormented by obsessive thoughts, depression; poor self-esteem, and childhood histories that continue to live on inside their symptoms.
-This shouldn’t happen in a therapy that is effective.
+This shouldn’t happen in an effective therapy.

 I practice psychoanalysis, psychoanalytic psychotherapy, and psychoanalysis techniques because these processes don’t give you only cognitive skills (like behavioral techniques do).
-Just practicing these skills risks bypassing the roots of your symptoms or how you are actually feeling.
-Knowing your feelings is critical for access to understanding yourself, the roots of your symptoms, and for lasting change.
+Just practicing these skills risks bypassing the roots of your symptoms or how you are feeling.
+Knowing your feelings is critical to understanding yourself, the root of your symptoms, and for lasting change.

 Why do I need to come 3-5 times per week for psychoanalysis?

 That’s an important question.
 Believe it or not, I’ve heard many times: “Three to five times a week?
 Isn’t that only for crazy people?
 Once a week must be enough.
-Do you really think my problems are that serious?”
+Are my problems that serious?”

 The real benefit of coming frequently is that this provides an opportunity to work out problems that “won’t leave you alone” and have persisted for too many years.
 And, if you’re quite anxious or depressed, frequency helps you not to feel so alone or overwhelmed between sessions.
 Taking that deeper look requires courage.
 I’ll be there with you every step of the way.

 Plus, psychoanalysis offers much more than “skills.”
-It also offers more than less-frequent psychological therapy.
+It also gives you more than less frequent psychological therapy.
 Psychoanalysis reaches deeply into ways you’re struggling and gives you knowledge about yourself you didn’t have before.
 Psychoanalysis also brings you into contact with the feelings you’ve had to block, rationalize, or tell yourself to “get over.”

 Feelings are human.
-Having access to blocked feelings and parts of yourself are the real keys to overcoming your problems.
+Access to blocked feelings and parts of yourself is the key to overcoming your problems.
 You might even call them a different kind of “skill.”
-The frequency of psychoanalysis gives you space, with me as your analyst, to allow those feelings to safely be felt and known.
+The frequency of psychoanalysis gives you space, and safety, with me as your analyst, to allow those feelings to be felt and known.

 Will I have to come in and lie on a couch?

 Yet, there are benefits to using the couch.
-Sometimes it’s hard to look at me, especially if you have a tendency to gauge people’s reactions, try to give them what you think they want or might imagine my gaze as a demand.
-That doesn’t leave you free to express your own thoughts.
+Sometimes it’s hard to look at me, especially if you tend to gauge people’s reactions, try to give them what you think they want, or might imagine my gaze as a demand.
+That doesn’t leave you free to express your thoughts.

 Yet, for others, the couch can feel too lonely.
 If you’ve had a traumatic childhood, abandonment, neglect, abuse, or failure of love, trust is likely difficult.
 You may understandably have concerns about who I am, what I’m thinking, or if you can count on me to help you.
 Seeing me might be the only evidence that I am here.
 Or, not a “judge.”
 Keeping me in your close visual range is, then, what builds trust in my availability and presence.